lisatiann/divergent-coding-test/README.md

 ```
 npm run build
 ```
-This should create a build folder that will be located in the root directory.
+This should create a build folder that will be located in the root directory

 4. Run the frontend server
 ```